M360

 Approach: Design & Discovery

-At Marketer, I approached the challenge of improving the M360 platform with a user-centered, research-driven mindset while working within the constraints and pace of an agile SaaS product team.
+At Marketer, I approached the challenge with a user-centered, research-driven mindset while working within the constraints and pace of an agile SaaS product team.
 The goal was not only to redesign specific screens or flows but to address the deeper problem of clarity, usability, and consistency across a complex, evolving product.

 My work always began by seeking to understand both the user and the business context.
 This involved planning and running user interviews, collaborating with our PMs and customer success team to identify recurring pain points, and gathering feedback from real estate professionals who used M360 daily.
 These conversations gave us a direct window into their frustrations.